Year of the Elephant: Events

-According to early Islamic historians such as Ibn Ishaq, in honor of his ally, Abraha built a great church at Sana'a known as al-Qullays, a loanword borrowed from εκκλησία "church".
+According to early Islamic historians such as Ibn Ishaq, in honor of his ally, Abraha built a great church at Sanaa known as Al-Qalis, a loanword borrowed from εκκλησία "church".

 Al-Qullays gained widespread fame, even gaining the notice of the Byzantine Empire.
 Other Arab people of the time had their own center of religious worship and pilgrimage in Mecca, the Kaaba.
 Abraha attempted to divert their pilgrimage to al-Qullays and appointed a man named Muhammad ibn Khuza'i to Mecca and Tihamah as a king with a message that al-Qullays was both much better than other houses of worship and purer, having not been defiled by the housing of idols.

 Ibn Ishaq's Prophetic biography states:

 With Abraha there were some Arabs who had come to seek his bounty, among them Muhammad ibn Khuza`i ibn Khuzaba al-Dhakwani, al-Sulami, with a number of his tribesmen including a brother of his called Qays.
 While they were with him a feast of Abraha occurred and he sent to invite them to the feast.
 Now he used to eat an animal's testicles, so when the invitation was brought they said, "By God, if we eat this the Arabs will hold it against us as long as we live."

 Thereupon Muhammad ibn Khuza'i got up and went to Abraha and said, "O King, this is a festival of ours in which we eat only the loins and shoulders."
 Abraha replied that he would send them what they liked because his sole purpose in inviting them was to show that he honored them.

 Then he crowned Muhammad ibn Khuza'i, and made him emir of Mudhar, and ordered him to go among the people to invite them to pilgrimage at his cathedral which he had built.
 When Muhammad ibn Khuza'i got as far as the land of Kinana, the people of the lowland, knowing what he had come for, sent a man of Hudhayl called ʿUrwa bin Hayyad al-Milasi, who shot him with an arrow, killing him.
 His brother Qays who was with him fled to Abraha and told him the news, which increased his rage and fury and he swore to raid the Kinana tribe and destroy the temple.